 An architectural survey and archival study was also conducted of Tinian Harbor.
 Tinian Harbor is more than one-half of a mile long and nearly one-fourth of a mile wide.
-It consists of a shallow inner basin and a 28-ft (8.5-m) deep outer basin, both were formed between the shore and a breakwater that protects the harbor.
-The 3,595-ft (1,096-m) long cellular, sheet-pile breakwater was built on top of a fringe reef.
+It consists of a shallow inner basin and a 28 ft (8.5 m) deep outer basin, both were formed between the shore and a breakwater that protects the harbor.
+The 3,595 ft (1096 m) long cellular, sheet-pile breakwater was built on top of a fringe reef.
 An unreinforced concrete slab covered the top of the cells that have limestone coral fill.
-A 1,210-ft (369-m) long single row of sheet piling extends from the northwest end of the cellular breakwater to the shore, enclosing the inner harbor.
+A 1,210 ft (369 m) long single row of sheet piling extends from the northwest end of the cellular breakwater to the shore, enclosing the inner harbor.

-After the capture of Tinian from the Japanese in early August 1944, the U.S. forces developed nearly the entire island into a base for the very long range aircraft, the B-Superfortress.
-Tinian; however, lacked a suitable harbor to handle cargo ships for offloading the men, equipment, materials.
-Between and November 1944 and March 1945. the 50th Naval Construction Battalion the 301st (Seabees) and Battalion built Tinian Harbor with permanent anchorages to accommodate berths for eight cargo ships.
+After the capture of Tinian from the Japanese in early August 1944, the U.S. forces developed nearly the entire island into a base for the very range aircraft, the B-29 long Superfortress.
+Tinian; however, lacked a suitable harbor to handle cargo ships for offloading the men, equipment, and materials.
+Between November 1944 and March 1945, the 50th Naval Construction Battalion (Seabees) and the 301st Battalion built Tinian Harbor with permanent anchorages to accommodate berths for eight cargo ships.

 Tinian Harbor is eligible for inclusion on the NRHP (Figure 12.1-5).
-The harbor is eligible under Criterion A for its vital role in the development of the B-29 air base on Tinian for the atomic bombing mission near the end of WWII, and Criterion C for embodying the design and construction methods of the Navy Seabees during WWII (Thursby 2008).
+The harbor is eligible for its vital role in the development of the B-29 air base on Tinian for the atomic bombing mission near the end of WWII, and for embodying the design and construction methods of the Navy Seabees during WWII (Thursby 2008).
 As a whole, the harbor structures retain their integrity, although major portions of several of the individual structures are in poor condition and some material integrity has been degraded.